second-husky/Capstone-Azure-ML/starter_file/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # California Housing Price Prediction by Azure AutoML and Hyperdrive

-*TODO:* Write a short introduction to your project.

-The goal of this project is to use a California Housing Price dataset to train a machine learning model to predict the housing price.
+The goal of this project is to use a California Housing Price dataset to train a machine learning model to predict the housing price based on the given geography, location, income and population information.

-This dataset contains California Housing Price data downloaded from https://raw.githubusercontent.com/ageron/handson-ml/master/ and was used as an example in Hands-ON Machine Learning with Scikit-Learn & TensorFLow by Aurelien Geron.THe dataset is an adapted version from the original data from the Statlib repository collected from the 1990 California census.
+Models are built, trained and optimized using both AutoML and Hyperdrive on Microsoft Azure machine learning platform using Azure ML python SDK.
+The best model will be deployed to web service and can be used to predict housing prices through REST API.

 ## Project Set Up and Installation

-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+Key steps of this project:
+1) Setup the working space and CPU based compute target for the experiments.
+2) Load and clean data from data source and register the dataset to the default datastore
+3) Setup an automated ML experiment: run an automated ML experiment to search for and optimize a best model
+4) Setup a Hyperdrive experiment and optimize the parameters of a decision tree regression model
+5) deploy the best model: compare the results from AutoML and Hyperdrive.
+AutoML produced the best performing model using Stack Ensemble.
+The model was deployed as a web service
+6) consume model endpoints: consume the endpoint by sending http request to use the best model to make predictions based on new input data

 ## Dataset

 ### Overview

-*TODO*: Explain about the data you are using and where you got it from.
+This dataset contains California Housing Price data downloaded from https://raw.githubusercontent.com/ageron/handson-ml/master/ and was used as an example in Hands-ON Machine Learning with Scikit-Learn & TensorFLow by Aurelien Geron.The dataset is an adapted version from the original data from the Statlib repository collected from the 1990 California census.

 ### Task

-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+The dataset will be used as a baseline data to train the machine learning model, which will be used to predict the median housing price within an area.
+The dataset has 10 columns including factors that influecing the housing price.
+Among them, columns longitude, latitude, housing_mdeian_age, total_rooms, total_bedrooms, population, households and median_income are numerical features.
+Ocean_proximity is a character feature.
+Median housing price is the label column and the value to be predicted using the model

 ### Access

-*TODO*: Explain how you are accessing the data in your workspace.
+Data was loaded as a pandas dataframe from the URL pointing to a csv file and then registered as a dataset in the datastore.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment